 The Bachelor of Science in Education degree requires completion of forty (40) courses for 120 credits.
 The same course may not be used to fulfill multiple requirements in general education or major areas of this degree program.

-- Evaluate historical, social, and philosophical tenets of primary and education in regions around the world.
+- Evaluate historical, social, and philosophical tenets of primary and secondary education in regions around the world.

 General Education Requirements

 The general education component is designed to emphasize cognitive development and is “general” in the following ways:

 - It is part of an ongoing desire of the institution to enhance critical thinking, research, and writing across the curriculum;

 - It is a part of every student’s course of study, regardless of his/her area of emphasis; and

 - It is intended to impart common knowledge, intellectual concepts, and attitudes that provide a foundation upon which students can build a rewarding educational experience.

 Through NCU’s general education courses, students will acquire the breadth of knowledge characteristic of a liberal arts education.